Ayyappan006/Java-Restful-API-example/README.md

 # Java-Restful-API-example
 Creating a REST API in Java with Spring Boot and MongoDB Integration Here we need to setup the Spring Tool suite, MongoDB for executing our task.
 We need to create the spring starter project and then create Server, repository, controller packages and class.
+The Complete Code is given above and the output has been given below :-

 1. It shows the main class of spring application
 ![1](https://github.com/Ayyappan006/Java-Restful-API-example/assets/99162903/a4aa27da-9b6b-482b-a8b8-fccedf73f82a)